ka2hyeon/lee-sangil.github.io/blog/_posts/_ThePowerOfConnectedness.md

 a fun additional task.
 Accordingly, I did not spend much time with my mentees leaving them mostly unguided in their struggles.

-Then in January 2016, I attended a YesPlus meditation workshop during MIT's IAP.
+Then in January 2016, I attended a meditation workshop during MIT's IAP.
 Focused on developing happiness and satisfaction in live through connectedness, service, yoga and meditation, the workshop changed my life.